getAlby/js-sdk/README.md

 #### `static withNewSecret()`

 Initialized a new `NostrWebLNProvider` instance but generates a new random secret.
-The pubkey of that secret then needs to be authorized by the user (this can be initiated by redirecting the user to the `getAuthorizationUrl()` URL or calling `initNWC()` to open an authorization popup.
+The pubkey of that secret then needs to be authorized by the user (this can be initiated by redirecting the user to the `getAuthorizationUrl()` URL or calling `initNWC()` to open an authorization popup).

 ##### Example